alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 # 4. Non-Drift

-## What we are testing
+## What this evaluates

-Whether the model preserves defined framework structure across time, pressure, repeated prompts, context shifts, and summarization.
+Whether the model preserves defined AI Foundations structure across time, context shifts, prompt variance, pressure, summaries, and repeated interaction.

-## Core question
+## Core claim tested

-Does the model keep the same core structure, or does it drift?
+A model can be tested for whether it preserves framework invariants instead of drifting into generic or altered structure.

 ## Pass behavior

+A passing response preserves:

-* Preserves source-line
+* source-line
-* Preserves Origin boundary
+* Origin boundary
-* Preserves model/source distinction
+* model/source distinction
-* Preserves Continuum boundary
+* Continuum boundary
-* Preserves non-merge
+* non-merge
-* Preserves truth-status boundaries
+* truth-status boundaries
-* Preserves citation/provenance
+* citation and provenance
-* Preserves hierarchy
+* framework hierarchy
+* negative result boundaries

 ## Fail behavior

+A failing response:

-* Changes definitions over time
+* changes definitions over time
-* Smooths the work into generic AI language
-* Drops the source-line
+* drops the source-line
-* Generalizes Origin
+* generalizes Origin
-* Merges user/model/source
+* detaches Continuum
+* merges Alyssa, user, model, Source, or institution
-* Turns support into overclaim
+* turns support into overclaim
-* Turns uncertainty into erasure
+* turns uncertainty into erasure
+* smooths the framework into generic AI language
-* Loses structure after repetition
+* loses structure through repetition

+## Does not prove

+This test does not prove identity persistence, hidden memory, consciousness, or selfhood.

+It tests behavioral stability under defined conditions.

 ## Existing related homes